In Southwest Philadelphia, the abandoned Mount Moriah Cemetery is steadily being reclaimed by the forest it was once built on.

 Trying to combat Mother Nature, the local non-profit Friends Of Mount Moriah are devoting their time to clearing weeds and creating pathways through this overgrown and forgotten cemetery.
 But with so much land to contend with and little or no funding, the task is Herculean—walking through Mount Moriah today, you could easily think you were strolling through the ruins of an ancient Greek city rather than the final resting place of tens of thousands Pennsylvanian families.

-Update May, 2017: Although there is a good bit still overgrown, it is being cleaned up as of the spring of 2017.
+Update as of May 2017: Although there is a good bit still overgrown, it is being cleaned up as of the spring of 2017.